 b. the Meeting of the Parties has adopted appropriate bycatch mitigation measures, including measures to minimize the incidental catch of seabirds which are comparable in effectiveness to those in force in CCAMLR consistent with the advice provided by the Scientific Committee.

-The Scientific Committee shall, by no later than the close of its 7th ordinary meeting in 2022, provide advice and recommendations on:
+The Scientific Committee shall continue providing advice and recommendations on:

-a. a biologically appropriate catch limit for the populations of Dissostichus spp. occurring in the SIOFA portion of Williams Ridge and Del Cano Rise;
+a. a biologically appropriate catch limit for the populations of Dissostichus spp. occurring in the SIOFA portion of Williams Ridge, Del Cano Rise [and South Indian Ridge];

 b. appropriate bycatch mitigation measures, including for benthic bycatch and seabirds; and